-Investor interest in commodities has surged in recent years, as the lucrative returns and growth potential provided by this corner of the market have successfully attracted even the smallest of investors.
-And while financial innovation has certainly helped democratize the asset class, investors of all walks should certainly familiarize themselves with the complexities and nuances of this market.
-In this article, we’ll take a look at seven key terms that all commodity traders should know [for more commodity news and analysis subscribe to our free newsletter]:
+Investors of all walks should certainly familiarize themselves with the complexities and nuances of the commodities market.
+In this article, we’ll take a look at seven key terms that all commodity traders should know.

 The commodities market has two basic types of trades – physical commodities and non-physical financial contracts.
 Physical commodities that underly a futures contract or are traded in the physical market are known as actuals.
 Since non-physical financial contracts, such as swaps, can involve extra liquidity risk, traders should know the difference between the two different types of assets before trading them.
 The concept has even become important for many ETFs that hold actuals versus financial contracts, as non-physical funds could involve significantly more risk than those that hold actuals.